-The Company accounts for its Class A ordinary shares subject to possible redemption in accordance with the guidance in ASC Topic 480 "Distinguishing Liabilities from Equity."
+The Company accounts for its Class A ordinary shares subject to possible redemption in accordance with the guidance in ASC Topic 480, "Distinguishing Liabilities from Equity."
 Class A ordinary shares subject to mandatory redemption (if any) are classified as a liability instrument and are measured at fair value.
 Conditionally redeemable ordinary shares (including ordinary shares that feature redemption rights that are either within the control of the holder or subject to redemption upon the occurrence of uncertain events not solely within the Company's control) are classified as temporary equity.
-At all other times, ordinary shares are classified as shareholders' equity.
+At all other times, ordinary shares are classified as shareholders' deficit.
 The Company's ordinary shares feature certain redemption rights that are considered to be outside of the Company's control and subject to the occurrence of uncertain future events.
-Accordingly, as of December 31, 2021 and 2020, 34,500,000 and 0 Class A ordinary shares subject to possible redemption are presented at redemption value as temporary equity, outside of the shareholders' equity section of the Company's balance sheet.
+Accordingly, as of December 31, 2022 and 2021, 34,500,000 Class A ordinary shares subject to possible redemption are presented at redemption value as temporary equity, outside of the shareholders' deficit section of the Company's consolidated balance sheets, respectively.

-Net Income (Loss) Per Ordinary Share
+Net Income Per Ordinary Share

-The Company has two classes of shares, which are referred to as Class A ordinary share and Class B ordinary share.
+The Company has two classes of shares, which are referred to as Class A ordinary shares and Class B ordinary shares.
 Earnings and losses are shared pro rata between the two classes of shares.
-The 14,891,667 potential ordinary shares for outstanding warrants to purchase the Company's shares were excluded from diluted earnings per share for the year ended December 31, 2021 because the warrants are contingently exercisable, and the contingencies have not yet been met.
-As a result, diluted net loss per common share is the same as basic net loss per common share for the periods.
-The table below presents a reconciliation of the numerator and denominator used to compute basic and diluted net income (loss) per share for each class of ordinary share:
+The 14,891,667 potential ordinary shares for outstanding warrants to purchase the Company's shares were excluded from diluted earnings per share for the years ended December 31, 2022 and 2021 because the warrants are contingently exercisable, and the contingencies have not yet been met.
+As a result, diluted net income per ordinary share is the same as basic net income per ordinary share for the periods presented.
+The table below presents a reconciliation of the numerator and denominator used to compute basic and diluted net income per share for each class of ordinary share:

+December 31,

+2022 2021 21 L .

+Class A Class B Class A Class B

+Basic and diluted net income per share:

+Numerator:

+Allocation of net income \$ 4,785,872 \$ 1,196,468 \$ 3,967,193 \$ 1,161,457

+Denominator:

-For the Yo For the period from December 23, 2020 (inception) through December 31, 2020 Class A Class B Class A Class B Basic and diluted net income (loss) per share: Numerator: Allocation of net income (loss) \$ 3,967,193 \$ 1,161,457 \$ \$ (5,494) Denominator: Weighted average shares outstanding 28,828,767 8,440,068 - 7,500,000 Basic and diluted net income (loss) per share \$ 0.14 \$ 0.14 \$ \$ (0.00)
+Weighted average shares outstanding 34,500,000 8,625,000 28,828,767 8,440,068

+Basic and diluted net income per share \$ 0.14 \$ 0.14 \$ 0.14 \$ 0.14